+46 8 21 91 91 +38 050 3487636

 Ablative lasers produce a high relapse rate (90-100%) when applied in hypertrophic scars and keloids treatment.
 Clinical efficacy with vascular laser (non-ablative) applied in hypertrophic scars treatment constitutes 75-95%, keloids – 60-70%.
 Primary task of laser treatment is to block in the keloid scar blood vessels that provide scar nutrition.

-Fig.3.
+Fig.4.
 Hypertrophic scars treatment with laser and cryotherapy.
 Post injury scars before and after treatment

-Intralesional corticosteroids for keloids
+Intralesional steroid injection for keloids

-Corticosteroids are administered locally (to prevent keloid formation) by intralesional injections of triamcinolone acetonide injection (Kenalog crystalline suspension) to treat active keloids and old hypertrophic scars.
+Steroid are administered locally (to prevent keloid formation) by intralesional injections of triamcinolone acetonide injection (Kenalog crystalline suspension) to treat active keloids and old hypertrophic scars.
 Intralesional corticosteroid injections reduce collagen synthesis not only by inhibiting fibroblast mitosis (cells synthesizing collagen), but along with collagenase (collagen-resolving enzyme) concentration increase.
 Besides, steroids possess a strong anti-inflammatory action.

-Fig.4.
+Fig.5.
 Hypertrophic C-Section scar before and after steroid injections

 Cryosurgery or cryotherapy for keloids and hypertrophic scars